 Mix 4 teaspoons (about 1 rounded tablespoon) of baking soda and 1 tablespoon of horticultural oil into one gallon of water.
 Spray lightly on foliage of plants afflicted with black spot, powdery mildew, brown patch and other fungal diseases.
 Avoid over-using or pouring on the soil.
 Potassium bicarbonate is a good substitute for baking soda.
 Citrus oil and molasses can be used instead of horticultural oil.

-Question: I have always battled powdery mildew in my garden.
+Q: I have always battled powdery mildew in my garden.
 This year, we have gone organic and have had no problems except with powdery mildew.
 I put horticultural cornmeal on the ground and spray Garrett Juice once a week.
 I have even tried baking soda spray a few times, but nothing seems to work.
 The mildew is spreading like crazy, and my pumpkins, zucchini and yellow squash are dropping fruit or rotting.
 Please tell me what else to do.
-M.M., Stephenville
+M.M., Stephenville, TX

 Also, make sure the trees in question are not planted too deeply before adding amendments.
 If they are too deep (root flare and root ball top are covered with soil), hire a certified arborist to use an air spade to remove the excess soil.

 The last part of the Sick Tree Treatment is to spray the foliage, trunk and ground with compost tea or Garrett Juice.